namittiman/InfraRed/SERVICE.md

 ####Use Case : Configure Access Keys
 **Endpoint :** POST /users/:UserId/keys

-**Action :** Tests if Cloud provided credentials are valid and then saves with the unique UserId into a MongoDB collection called keys.
+**Action :** Tests if provided credentials for the cloud provider are valid and subsequently saves the keys for the service with the unique UserId into a MongoDB collection called keys.

 ####Use Case : Set up VMs
 **Endpoint :** POST /users/:UserId/reservations